-When you get settled at your study abroad site, please e-mail firstname.lastname@example.org with your cell phone number and/or skype address.
+When you get settled at your global study site, please e-mail firstname.lastname@example.org with your cell phone number and/or skype address.
 There are often occasions when Gettysburg will need to get in touch with you, and it is difficult if we do not have your contact information on file!
 Also, remember that Gettysburg College is not authorized to accept collect calls from students studying abroad.
-Many students stay in touch with Gettysburg through e-mail which is available at most study abroad program sites, and for all students via internet/cyber cafes.
+Many students stay in touch with Gettysburg through e-mail which is available at most global program sites, and for all students via internet/cyber cafes.

-Past study abroad students have suggested various ways that students can keep in touch with home when they are overseas.
+Past global study students have suggested various ways that students can keep in touch with home when they are overseas.
 Almost all program sites have e-mail access.
 If not, many students suggest finding a cyber cafe to keep in touch by e-mail.
 Cyber cafes are usually coffee shops or restaurants that have internet access available for a fee.
 Some students sign up for the whole time they are gone, others just log on occasionally.
 Ask about local cyber cafes once you arrive at your program site.